 Are you looking for a flexible healthcare profession in integrative medicine?
 Do you enjoy having a one-on-one connection with people?
 If so, becoming a massage therapist may be for you.
-Let Allegany College of Maryland's Therapeutic Massage program educate you in this growing health care career.
+Let Allegany College of Maryland's Massage Therapy program educate you in this growing health care career.

 With more individuals exploring alternative methods for preventive care, professional therapeutic massage is increasingly in demand.
 For practitioners, massage offers great diversity and flexibility as a profession whether you choose to work full-time or simply supplement your current income with part-time work.